Doxorubicin is a chemotherapy drug and is a treatment for many different types of cancer.

-In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and Zostavax (shingles vaccine).
+In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and the shingles vaccine (Zostavax).

 - have other vaccines, but they might not give you as much protection as usual

-- have the flu vaccine
+- have the flu vaccine (as an injection)

 More information about this treatment